1 AIA LU|HSW Available

 Speaker:

-Kent Yu, PHD, PE, SE
+Kent Yu, PhD, PE, SE

 Kent has led or contributed to community resilience planning projects at national, state, and local levels.
 As the Chair of Oregon Seismic Safety Policy Advisory Commission from 2011 to 2013, he led the effort to develop The Oregon Resilience Plan to better prepare Oregon for next Cascadia earthquake and tsunami.
 He also led a team to develop a resilience plan for the Beaverton School District and assisted the National Institute of Standards and Technology (NIST) to develop the Community Resilience Planning Guide for Buildings and Infrastructure Systems.
 He serves on the Executive Committee and the Disaster Response and Recovery Committee of ASCE Infrastructure Resilience Division and is a member of the ASCE 7 Subcommittee on Tsunami Loads and Effects which is responsible for developing a national standard for tsunami design of buildings and other structures.
 He served on the NIST/FEMA panel to develop options for post-earthquake reoccupancy and functional recovery time.